East Cornwall · PL12

 Why Saltash is its own job.

-Conservation Area covers the historic Fore Street and waterfront.
+Locally, conservation Area covers the historic Fore Street and waterfront.
 Tamar Bridge crossing and proximity to Plymouth shape edge-of-town residential growth significantly.
 For loft conversion specifically, parts of Saltash sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Saltash drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Saltash project as a PL12-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Saltash projects parish-up, not template-down — the PL12 context shapes the design from day one.
+Whether the project is on Victorian villas in the centre or further out toward Torpoint, the loft conversion response is locally tuned.

 Planning note